david672orford/pub-tools/docs/subapp-khplayer.md

 ## Install Pipewire

-Install the new audio subsystem called Pipewire following the instructions in the document [Pipewire on Debian](https://pipewire-debian.github.io/pipewire-debian/).
+Install the new audio subsystem called Pipewire on Ubuntu 22.04 following the instructions in the document [Pipewire on Debian](https://pipewire-debian.github.io/pipewire-debian/).
 Be sure to follow the part about installing Wireplumber.

-If you are running Ubuntu 24.04 or later, then Pipewire may already be installed.
+If you are running Ubuntu 24.04 or later, then Pipewire is already in the main package repository.
+Skip the part about added in the 3rd-party repository and proceed from there.

-## Set Up Video Loopback Device
+## Set Up a Video Loopback Device

     $ ./docs/setup-loopback.sh